 Far away there is a land where lives a group of people who travel from one place to another singing songs and dancing.
-The group practices the traditional Jhumar folk which is widely sung in the harvest season and people dance on this.
-The harvest season is usually accompanied with the monsoon season i.e. from August to September.
+The group practices the traditional Jhumar folk which used to be widely sung in the harvest season and people dance on this.
+The harvest season is usually accompanied by the monsoon season i.e. from August to September.
 It majorly describes the happy and joyous lives of the tribal folk of that region.
-Typically the people who dance are male dancers.
-The style and get up of the entire set up is always so beautiful that one feels it is a treat for the eyes.
-The signature step of the dance is the round movements of the of the dancers made with a musical instrument – drum being the centre of it.
-And besides this, the singers sing the songs while the dance is on.
+The style and get up of the entire set up is always so beautiful that one feels it is a treat for the eyes and ears.

 Aago maata bina paani tumhi maa jagat janni